ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Future Ethical Implications and Recommendations

 Especially as pertains to the public release or use of your software or methods, what unresolved or special issues remain?
-What recommendations might you make?
+What recommendations might you make?: outdated information, improper use of confusion matrix -- or at least not following recommendations

 ## Conclusions